• Passover

 • 📖 Recipe

-• Cocoa Powder: I typically use Hershey’s because it’s Kosher for Passover without a special label.
-But any cocoa powder will work.
+• Cocoa Powder: This is where the deep chocolate flavor comes from.
+I usually use Hershey's because it's reliably Kosher for Passover without needing a special label, but any unsweetened cocoa powder works

 parchment lined 8x8 baking pan

-Line an 8x8 pan with parchment paper and then lightly coat with baking spray.
-This step is crucial to the brownies releasing from the paper after baking.
+Step 1: Line an 8x8 pan with parchment paper and lightly coat with baking spray.
+This makes lifting and slicing the brownies much easier later.

 cocoa powder and powdered sugar in a mixing bowl.